 Welcome to the addition worksheets page at Math-Drills.com where we will add to your learning experience in many positive ways!
 On this page, you will find Addition worksheets from addition facts and two-digit addition to column addition and addition with games.
 In the first section, we've included a few addition printables that should help out the beginning student.
 Teaching addition facts is best done with some interesting teaching strategies.
+Choose a topic below or scroll down.

 Some teachers and parents use addition manipulatives to help students understand the basic addition facts.
 For example, adding groups of "Apple Jacks" (a breakfast cereal) by counting will quickly lead students to understand the concepts of addition.
 By the way, it is important to note that addition skills follow naturally from counting skills, so if your student has difficulty counting, perhaps you should focus on that first.